kjaymiller/kjaymiller/content/black-multipotentialite.md

 My coding skills help me automate and optimize my day job.
 My day job skills, challenge me to think differently and shake up stale thought.
-My podcasting and streaming skills gave me the ability to identify ways that I could help my side-business clients in their own content creating journey.
+My podcasting and streaming skills gave me the ability to identify ways that I could help my side-business clients in their content-creating journey.

 They may not seem connected at first, but it is ALL the things I do that qualifies me to do what I do, how I do it.

 I know it's a lot, but the people that inspired me, are the people that made careers doing the things they enjoyed and finding ways to connect the dots.

-Donald Glover became one of the most influential black artists in America by combining his ability to act with an ability to direct, and create amazing and thoughtful music.
+Donald Glover became one of the most influential black artists in America by combining his ability to act with an ability to direct and create amazing and thoughtful music.

 Janelle Monae has done something similar by not just making music but making a statement in her sound, and videos.
-Her message made her a clear choise for potraying one of Black America's most notable mathmeticians, Mary Jackson.
+Her message made her a clear choice for portraying one of Black America's most notable mathematicians, Mary Jackson.

 My child will grow up one seeing me doing what I want and enjoying it, and maybe I will inspire her to do the same.